 It wasn’t until a few years ago that I discovered that lip exfoliation was a thing.
-But as someone who always struggles with dry, chapped lips, I found it’s amazing the difference a little lip TLC makes.
+But as someone who constantly struggles with dry, chapped lips, I found out firsthand how amazing a little lip TLC makes.

 Even better, lip scrubs are easy to make with basic kitchen ingredients like sugar and honey – which means the concoctions usually taste really, really good too.
 Here are 5 simple, natural DIY lip scrub recipes to whip up this weekend.

 Soften lips with a chocolate polish

 Brown sugar gently exfoliates while cocoa butter and coconut oil lock in the moisture on dry lips.
 A dash of cocoa powder adds a dose of nourishing antioxidants.

 Melt cocoa butter in a microwave-safe bowl.
 Transfer to a small jar and stir in the coconut oil.
 Refrigerate until the mixture has partially hardened then stir in the brown sugar and cocoa.
 Apply to lips once a week.
 Let the mixture sit on your lips for 30 seconds and then massage your lips with your fingertip.
 Rinse and follow with lip balm

 Moisturize lips with a lavender latte scrub

 Coffee grounds buff away dry skin and honey is a humectant to attract and lock in moisture.
 Add a drop of healing lavender oil to soothe irritated skin.